-"Heading to LZ is three
+"Heading to LZ is three two

-two zero, local bearing," said Ivan.
+zero, local bearing," said Ivan.
 "Green board, weapons free and hot."

-Mac grunted and advanced the throttles.
+grunted and advanced the throttles.
 The Intruder roared across the treetops, blackening the uppermost branches.

 "Dustoff, this is Apache,"

 Gunny Turner's voice was tight but controlled.
-"We're taking heavy small arms fire from buildings to the north and east of
+"We're taking heavy small arms fire from buildings to the north

-our position.
+and east of our position.
 LZ will be hot.
 We'll pop green smoke as soon as you make your first pass.
-Say again, Apache will be green smoke."
+Say again, Apache

-Mac keyed his transmitter
+Mac keyed his transmitter twice but

-rising from behind the hills was visible as a blot on the starry sky.
+from behind the hills was visible as a blot on the starry sky.
 Mac eased the Intruder's nose up to

 follow the contour of the hills.
 The rocky slope swept under them, just meters below the landing skids.

-the top, angling down into the valley beyond.
+Then suddenly they were over the top, angling down into the valley beyond.